-American Express has recently targeted many cardholders with a promotion to earn 20,000 American Express Membership Rewards points by simply enrolling in the Pay Over Time feature.
-This is Amex’s feature allowing you to carry a balance on certain expenses and – you guessed it – pay it off over time.
+American Express has been targeting more and more cardholders with a promotion to earn up to 30,000 American Express Membership Rewards points by simply enrolling in the Pay Over Time feature.
+This is Amex's feature allowing you to carry a balance on certain expenses and – you guessed it – pay it off over time.

-And by doing so, you may be eligible to receive that same 20,000-point bonus on the same card by re-enrolling in Pay Over Time again.
+Already registered for Pay Over Time on your Amex card?
+Don't worry.
+In the past, it has worked to unenroll from that feature, wait a few days, and then get targeted for the bonus to sign back up.
 It could take a week or more for another Pay Over Time bonus to show up on your account – and it may not reappear at all.
-Still, it’s worth trying.
+Still, it's worth trying.